 Dhaka’s air quality still ‘unhealthy’

-Dhaka’s air quality continued to remain in the 'unhealthy for sensitive groups' zone on Friday.
+Dhaka's air quality continued to be in the 'unhealthy' zone this morning.

-With an air quality index (AQI) score of 108 at 9.10am, the metropolis ranked 13th in the list of world cities with the worst air quality, UNB reports.
+With an air quality index (AQI) score of 158 at 9:03 am, Dhaka ranked seventh in the list of cities worldwide with the worst air quality.

 In Bangladesh, the AQI is based on five criteria pollutants -- Particulate Matter (PM10 and PM2.5), NO2, CO, SO2 and Ozone.

 Dhaka has long been grappling with air pollution issues.
 Its air quality usually turns unhealthy in winter and improves during the monsoon.

 Air pollution consistently ranks among the top risk factors for death and disability worldwide.
 Breathing polluted air has long been recognised as increasing a person’s chances of developing a heart disease, chronic respiratory diseases, lung infections and cancer, according to several studies.

 As per the World Health Organization (WHO), air pollution kills an estimated seven million people worldwide every year, largely as a result of increased mortality from stroke, heart disease, chronic obstructive pulmonary disease, lung cancer and acute respiratory infections.